Delightful Adventures

 To freeze your easy vegan gluten-free waffles, simply cool them after they’ve been made, cut into quarters, and freeze in an airtight freezer bag or container.

-If you like this easy vegan gluten free waffles recipe, you will also like these:
+If you like this easy vegan gluten free waffles recipe, you will also like these other plant-based breakfast waffles:

 • Vegan Gluten Free Pumpkin Spice Waffles